Equal opportunities at the MPIK

 Our training workshops on precision mechanics and electronics provide highest level of technical training.
 We are glad to see regular participation of young women for job training at our institute.
 Thanks to the commitment of our Equal Opportunities Officers, who have their own gender equality budget, we have regular events on issues related with equal-opportunity at our institute.
 One event per year is aimed specifically at our female scientists.

-Compatibility of family and work at the MPIK
+Compatibility of work and family at the MPIK

-Thanks to our generous flextime regulations and the general option of working part-time or on a teleworking basis, we can offer a high degree of flexibility to not only the employees who are parents, but also the ones with dependent family members.
-Moreover, we are in contact with other scientific organizations in the Heidelberg region to support our researchers in the field of dual careers.
+To help making professional challenges compatible with private family interests, we at MPIK offer extensive support to our employees.
+Thanks to our generous flextime regulations and the general option of working on a teleworking basis or, depending on the position, part-time, we can offer a high degree of flexibility.
+This applies not only to employees who are parents, but also the ones with dependent family members.
+Moreover, we are in contact with other scientific organizations in the Heidelberg region to support our researchers in dual careers cases.

-There is a kindergarten "Quantenzwerge" (Quantum Dwarves) on our institute grounds, which is sponsored by the city of Heidelberg.
-Here, our employees, supported by the MPG, can get a childcare place (subject to availability) for toddlers (from the age of 6 months) or a kindergarten for children.
-In addition to the immediate proximity to the workplace, the "Quantenzwerge” offers long opening hours (07:00 - 17:00) and the advantage of taking care during the (school) holidays throughout the year.
+Initiated by our institute, there is a kindergarten in our grounds called "Quantenzwerge", which is sponsored by the city of Heidelberg.
+Supported by the MPG, our employees can get a childcare place (with preference but subject to availability) for toddlers (from the age of 6 months) or kindergarten children.
+In addition to the immediate proximity to the workplace, the "Quantenzwerge” daycare offers long opening hours (07:00 - 17:00) and the advantage of taking care during the (school) holidays through the year.
+Reserved places are also available for our employees at three additional day care centres in Heidelberg.
+Furthermore, there is a parent-child room available at the institute, and in case of an emergency, our colleagues can look after their children in the offices.